eregansu/eregansu.github.com/UUID::parse.md

 ## Return Value

-An array representing the supplied UUID, or `null` if an error occurs.
+An array representing the supplied UUID, or <code class="keyword">null</code> if an error occurs.